ChinSekYi/Machine-Learning-Projects/image-classification/README.md

 ## Dataset
 - 120 training images each for ants and bees
 - 75 validation images for each class
-- This dataset is a very small subset of imagenet.
+- This dataset is a very small subset of imagenet

-## Terms used in CNN project
+## Important terms
 Convolutional layers
 -  turn input signals of several channels into feature maps/activation maps